 As such, BFCM are no longer shopping “days”; they’ve turned into month-long consumer events.
 And in 2021, we can expect this trend to be much more pronounced.

 People are still keen to make holiday purchases, but most of them will start early and will do it online.

-Research by Shopkick found that in 2020, 34% of shoppers intend to complete their holiday purchases before Thanksgiving, while 27% plan to do it between Black Friday and Cyber Monday.
+Research by Shopkick found that in 2020, 34% of shoppers intended to complete their holiday purchases before Thanksgiving, while 27% planned to do it between Black Friday and Cyber Monday.
 Just 17% expect to shop on Black Friday.

 All this to say that if you want to stay competitive, you need to get your BFCM ducks in a row ASAP.

 Ecommerce will continue to be a strong force this year, so you must have a compelling online presence.